bioforensics/lusSTR/README.md

 # lusSTR

 lusSTR is a tool written in Python to convert NGS sequence data of forensic STR loci to different sequence representations (sequence bracketed form) and allele designations (CE allele, LUS/LUS+ alleles) for ease in downstream analyses.
-See the below section ```Converting STR sequences to other sequence representations and allele designations``` for more information).
+See the below section ```Converting STR sequences to other sequence representations and allele designations``` for more information.

+Further, lusSTR can perform filtering and stutter identification using the CE allele or the bracketed sequence form for autosomal loci and create files for direct input into two probabilistic genotyping software packages, EuroForMix (EFM) and STRmix (both CE and NGS).

+lusSTR also processes SNP data from the Verogen ForenSeq and Kintelligence panels and create evidence and/or reference files for use in EFM.
+See the below section ```SNP Data Processing``` for more information.

+This Python package has been written for use with either:
+* ForenSeq Signature Prep panel
+  * 27 autosomal STR loci
+  * 24 Y-chromosome STR loci
+  * 7 X-chromosome STR loci
+  * 94 identity SNPs
+  * 22 phenotype (hair/eye color) SNPs
+  * 54 ancestry SNPs
+  * 2 phenotype and ancestry SNPs
+* ForenSeq Kintelligence panel
+  * 10,230 SNPs for forensic genetic genealogy purposes
+* Promega PowerSeq panel
-This Python package has been written for use with either: (1) the 27 autosomal STR loci, 24 Y-chromosome STR loci and 7 X-chromosome STR loci from the Verogen ForenSeq panel, or (2) the 22 autosomal STR loci and 22 Y-chromosome loci from the Promega PowerSeq panel.
-The package accomodates either the Sample Details Report from the ForenSeq Universal Analysis Software (UAS) or STRait Razor output.
+  * 22 autosomal STR loci
+  * 22 Y-chromosome loci

+The package accomodates either the Sample Details Report/Phenotype Report/Sample Report from the ForenSeq Universal Analysis Software (UAS) or STRait Razor output.
 If STRait Razor output is provided, sequences are filtered to the UAS sequence region for conversion.

-lusSTR can perform filtering and stutter identification using the RU allele or the sequence bracketed form for autosomal loci and create files for direct input into two probabilistic genotyping software packages, EuroForMix (EFM) and STRmix.

-lusSTR also processes SNP data from the Verogen ForenSeq panel.
-ForenSeq consists of 94 identity SNPs, 22 phenotype (hair/eye color) SNPs, 54 ancestry SNPs and 2 phenotype and ancestry SNPs.
-Identity SNP data is provided in the UAS Sample Details Report; phenotype and ancestry SNP data is provided in the UAS Phenotype Report.
-All SNP calls are also reported in the STRait Razor output.
-***SNP processing currently a work in progress.**

 ## Installation